 In this basement lowering, new footings, walls, and underpinning were required.
 A sump pit and draining system was installed.
 The ceiling was re-supported and a new floor was poured.

-Questions about basement lowering for your residence?
-We are happy to provide a free consultation to determine the best options available for your home.
+We are happy to provide a free consultation to determine the best options available for you.